8xFF/rfcs/text/0005-media-webrtc-sdk.md

 - Sender actions: pause, resume, switch stream
 - Receiver actions: pause, resume, switch remote source, update priority, and layers

-All actions that involve changing tracks will be performed locally first, and then the `updateSdp` command will be sent to the server.
+All actions that involve changing tracks will be performed locally first, and then the `update_sdp` command will be sent to the server.

-### 4.6.1 UpdateSDP
+### 4.6.1 Update SDP

-Each time we make changes to the WebRTC connection or negotiationneeded event fired, we need to send an `updateSdp` request to the server over the data channel.
+Each time we make changes to the WebRTC connection or negotiationneeded event fired, we need to send an `update_sdp` request to the server over the data channel.
 This request is described below:

-**_Cmd:_**: `peer.updateSdp`
+**_Cmd:_**: `peer.update_sdp`

 **_Data:_**